SkylineCommunications/dataminer-docs/connector-help/connector_help/Sencore OmniHub OHP6-EAS.md

 SNMP CONNECTION:

 - **SNMP Type**: SNMPv2.
-- **IP address/host**: The polling IP or URL of the destination. **Important**: The IPmust be set to the **IP address assigned to the specific card in the System Settings Advanced Network tab** of the device, as the connector has to access the card directly to work properly because of limitations in the device SNMP implementation.
+- **IP address/host**: The polling IP or URL of the destination. **Important**: The IP must be set to the **IP address assigned to the specific card in the System Settings Advanced Network tab** of the device, as the connector has to access the card directly to work properly because of limitations in the device SNMP implementation.
 - **IP port**: The IP port of the destination.
 - **Bus address**: The bus address of the device (default: *ByPassProxy*).